HOW WE HOMESCHOOL AND TRAVEL

 How We Started Homeschooling

 My eldest had such a difficult time in public school, even as early as 1st grade.
-Because of issues with the teacher that I don’t care to get into at the moment (mama bear growl will come out again), on top of developmental and behavioral issues, I longed to find a solution.
+Because of issues with the teacher, on top of developmental and behavioral issues, I longed to find a solution.
+You can read more about how we started here.

 My son just needed the teacher to take a little bit more time to teach him the concepts, more of an individualized approach that public school is popular in NOT doing.
 Because she wouldn’t or couldn’t, he lagged behind the other students.
 Every evening when we did homework, either before during or after dinner, I would practically have to teach him the work from the beginning; he had no clue what the work was.